ozfortress/ozfortress_docs/docs/rules/ahh.md

 ### 1.4.
 Match Win Conditions & Tiebreakers
 Each map will be played until a team has pushed the cart to a win/run their KOTH timer down to zero.

 For PLR (Hightower and Helltower), if neither team manages to push the cart to a win, the match will end by map timelimit, and the team who pushed the their cart the furthest at the end of the map timelimit will win.
 If cart progress is tied at the end of the map timelimit, the match will be decided by the team who scored the most kills according to logs.tf logs.
+Please note, unlike typical Payload/Stopwatch matches, PLR is not played in any form of halves, it is "one and done".

 For KOTH (Snowtower), a team wins when their KOTH timer reaches zero, and the match ends.

 ### 1.5.
 Scheduling
 Due to the time constraints surrounding AHH, once the server connect string is sent by one of the teams (preferably the Home team, but teams can decide between eachother), all players must immediately join the server.
 Failure to have nine players readied up in the server within five minutes of the match start time will result in a forfeit loss.
 Please contact an administrator via your Captains Discord match channel to claim your forfeit.
 Please note, administrators will use their discretion when awarding a forfeit.

 ### 1.6.
-Substitutes & Mercenaries
+Substitutes & Mercenaries/Ringers
-Substitutes and mercenaries are allowed for AHH.
+Substitutes and mercenaries/ringers are allowed for AHH.
 If a player on the roster becomes unavailable and you need to source a mercenary/ringer (and cannot make use of a substitute from your roster), please contact an administrator as soon as possible.

+!!! note "Medals for Substitutes & Mercenaries/Ringers"
+    Substitutes players will receive medals.
+Mercenaries/ringers will not receive medals.

 ### 1.7.
 Rosters
 #### 1.7.1.
 Roster Size